z88dk/z88dk/support/rcmx000/readme.txt

       Just solder together the adapter wings that convert from the Core modules 1.0 mm spacing to 0.1" suitable for a breadbord.

-      The only pins on the breadboard that need connecting for the Core module to start is the VCC and GND pins (and the programming cable of course ;-)
+      The only pins on the breadboard that need connecting for the Core module to start are the VCC and GND pins (and the programming cable of course ;-)

       Beware!! the voltage required is different for different Core modules